VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 One last thing to note about the build.
 Although Vite of course provides minifying and other production readiness capabilities, we don't use them.
 We bundle the component library completely "raw."
-We find this helps developers debug their applications and, in extremely rare instances, report bugs with specificity.
-When they run their own builds, their tooling will apply minifying, tree shaking, and all the other processing for production on all their code and dependencies including our component library.
+We find this helps developers debug their applications and report bugs (in those rare cases we make mistakes) with specificity.
+When they run their own builds, their tooling will apply minifying, tree shaking, and all other production processing to all their code and dependencies including the component library.

 ## Testing